-Algorithmic trading has grown extensively over the years.
-It now makes up a substantial portion of trading activity.
-In fact, at least 50 percent of all stock trades are done by high frequency traders, or HFT.
+Algorithmic trading has grown extensively over the years and now makes up a substantial portion of trading activity.
+In fact, 50 percent or more of all stock trades are done by high frequency traders, or HFT.

-High frequency traders provide liquidity, which as you know is critical to any market.
+High frequency traders provide liquidity which is critical to any market.
 Without buyers and sellers, there simply is no market.
-Traders act as a market maker of sorts and may help markets operate more efficiently.
-However, this can be up for debate.
+These traders act as a market maker of sorts and may help markets operate more efficiently, although this can be up for debate.

-Some believe that high frequency traders are cheating.
+Some consider their actions cheating.
 High frequency trading firms can pay to see both public and private exchange incoming customer orders.
-For example, if a firm sees an order looking to buy a large block of stock, then the firm may go out and buy all available shares before the investor’s order even reaches the exchange.
-The firm can then sell it at a higher price to the investor and wipe their hands clean of the trade.
+For example, if a firm sees an order looking to buy a large block of stock ABC, then the firm may go out and buy all the available shares of ABC before the investor’s order even reaches the exchange.
+The firm can then sell the stock at a higher price to the investor and wipe their hands clean of the trade.

-All this activity can happen in milliseconds.
-In a game where time can be the difference between making money and losing money, technology and location are key.
+All of this activity can happen in milliseconds.
+In a game where milliseconds can be the difference between making money and losing money, technology is key and so is location.
 Traders want to be geographically close to exchange servers because it reduces transmission time.

-Like it or not, trading robots are here to stay.
+Like it or not, the robots are here to stay.
 Despite this, the markets still provide ample opportunities for investors both large and small.
-While many may consider trading algorithms the enemy, the fact is that you may still be able to trade effectively.
-In fact, if you understand how many of these algorithms operate, you may can use them to your advantage.
+While many may consider trading algorithms the enemy, the fact is that you can still potentially trade effectively.
+In fact, if you understand how many of these algorithms operate, you may be able to use them to your advantage.